No. 5 Georgia knocks off No. 1 Texas 30-15, with Etienne running for 3 TDs

 Etienne's last score was a 1-yard plunge on fourth down with 12:04 left.
 That came right after an ugly sequence when Texas fans littered the field with water bottles and other trash after referees called a pass-interference penalty that initially wiped out an interception and long return, before the flag was picked up and set up a Longhorns TD.

-“These players bring the best out of me.
-I’m so proud of these guys because nobody believed, nobody gave us a chance," Georgia coach Kirby Smart said.
+“These players bring the best out of me," Georgia coach Kirby Smart said.
 "They tried to rob us with calls in this place.
 And these guys are so resilient.”

 Georgia (6-1, 4-1 Southeastern Conference), which began the season at No. 1, has won three in a row since a 41-34 loss at then-No. 4 Alabama, when the Bulldogs overcame a 28-0 deficit and went ahead late during an exchange of long TD passes.